gitdo-test/GetTweet/README.md

 #### A bit of jQuery for loading a user's latest tweet(s) without the Twitter API

 ### Usage:
-To get the tweet run `getTweet.please(widget, callback, howMany, name);`.
+To get the tweet run `getTweet.please(widget, howMany, name, callback);`.
 Where `widget` is the Twitter widget ID number, `callback` is the function to execute after the tweet has been fetched, `howMany` is an optional number 1-20 (designating how many tweets to load - default is one), and `name` is an optional name for the timeline.
 Once that's been run, the tweet will be publicly available as an object at `getTweet.tweet`.
 It will look like this:

 ```javascript
 getTweet.tweet = {